Terms and Conditions

-4.6 If the Customer fails to take delivery of the Goods within 3 Business Days of the Supplier notifying the Customer that the Goods are ready, then, except where such failure or delay is caused by a Force Majeure Event or the failure of the Supplier to comply with its obligations under the Contract:
+4.6 If the Customer fails to take delivery of the Goods within three Business Days of the Supplier notifying the Customer that the Goods are ready, then, except where such failure or delay is caused by a Force Majeure Event or the failure of the Supplier to comply with its obligations under the Contract:

-(a) delivery of the Goods shall be deemed to have been completed at 9:00 am on the fifth Business Day following the day on which the Supplier notified the Customer that the Goods were ready; and
+a) delivery of the Goods shall be deemed to have been completed at 9:00 am on the fifth Business Day following the day on which the Supplier notified the Customer that the Goods were ready; and

-(b) the Supplier shall store the Goods until delivery takes place, and charge the Customer for all related costs and expenses (including insurance).
+b) the Supplier shall store the Goods until delivery takes place, and charge the Customer for all related costs and expenses (including insurance).

-4.7 If 10 Business Days after the day on which the Supplier notified the Customer that the Goods were ready for delivery the Customer has not taken delivery of them, the Supplier may resell or otherwise dispose of part or all of the Goods and, after deducting reasonable storage and selling costs, account to the Customer for any excess over the price of the Goods or charge the Customer for any shortfall below the price of the Goods.
+4.7 If ten Business Days after the day on which the Supplier notified the Customer that the Goods were ready for delivery the Customer has not taken delivery of them, the Supplier may resell or otherwise dispose of part or all of the Goods and, after deducting reasonable storage and selling costs, account to the Customer for any excess over the price of the Goods or charge the Customer for any shortfall below the price of the Goods.

 4.8 The Supplier may deliver the Goods by instalments, which shall be invoiced and paid for separately.
 Each instalment shall constitute a separate Contract.
 Any delay in delivery or defect in an instalment shall not entitle the Customer to cancel any other instalment.

-(a) conform in all material respects with the Specification;
+a) conform in all material respects with the Specification;

-(b) be free from material defects in design, material and workmanship; and
+b) be free from material defects in design, material and workmanship; and

-(c) be fit for any purpose held out by the Supplier.
+c) be fit for any purpose held out by the Supplier.

-5.2 Subject to clause 5.3, if:
+5.2 Subject to clauses 6 and clause 5.3, if:

-(a) the Customer gives notice in writing to the Supplier during the warranty period within a reasonable time of discovery that some or all of the Goods do not comply with the warranty set out in clause 5.1;
+a) the Customer gives notice in writing to the Supplier during the Warranty Period within a reasonable time of discovery that some or all of the Goods do not comply with the warranty set out in clause 5.1;

-(b) the Supplier is given a reasonable opportunity of examining such Goods; and
+b) the Supplier is given a reasonable opportunity of examining such Goods; and

-(c) the Customer (if asked to do so by the Supplier) returns such Goods to the place of business of the Supplier at the cost of the Customer,
+c) the Customer (if asked to do so by the Supplier) returns such Goods to the place of business of the Supplier at the cost of the Customer,

 5.3 The Supplier shall not be liable for failure of the Goods to comply with the warranty set out in clause 5.1 in any of the following events:

-(a) the Customer makes any further use of such Goods after giving notice in accordance with clause 5.2; or
+a) the Customer makes any further use of such Goods after giving notice in accordance with clause 5.2; or

-(b) the defect arises because the Customer failed to follow the oral or written instructions of the Supplier as to the storage, commissioning, installation, use and maintenance of the Goods or (if there are none) good trade practice regarding the same; or
+b) the defect arises because the Customer failed to follow the oral or written instructions of the Supplier as to the storage, commissioning, installation, use and maintenance of the Goods or (if there are none) good trade practice regarding the same; or

-(c) the defect arises as a result of the Supplier following any drawing, design or Specification supplied by the Customer; or
+c) the defect arises as a result of the Supplier following any drawing, design or Specification supplied by the Customer; or

-(d) the Customer alters or repairs such Goods without the written consent of the Supplier; or
+d) the Customer alters or repairs such Goods without the written consent of the Supplier; or

-(e) the defect arises as a result of fair wear and tear, wilful damage, negligence, or abnormal storage or working conditions; or
+e) the defect arises as a result of fair wear and tear, wilful damage, negligence, or abnormal storage or working conditions; or

-(f) the Goods differ from the Specification as a result of changes made to ensure they comply with applicable statutory or regulatory requirements.
+f) the Goods differ from the Specification as a result of changes made to ensure they comply with applicable statutory or regulatory requirements.